devleaks/cockpitdecks/README.md

-# Streamdecks

-X-Plane Stream Deck Plugin
+# Welcome to Cockpit Deck

+Cockpit Deck is a XPPython3 plugin to interface

+- Elgato Stream Decks
+- Loupedeck LoupedeckLive

-Streamdecks allows you to use one or more Elgato Stream Deck devices with the X-Plane flight simulator.
+with X-Plane flight simulator.

-Streamdecks comes in two flavor
-1. An external process that connects to X-Plane through UDP (with some limitations),
-1. A XPPython Plugin that connects to X-Plane through X-Plane SDK API.

-Streamdecks development started Sept.
-1rst 2022 and is in active development.
+The project just started and is in active development.